godotengine/godot-docs/tutorials/export/exporting_for_dedicated_servers.rst

         // command-line argument.
     }

-If you wish to use a custom command line argument, this can be done by adding the following code snippet in your main scene (or an autoload)'s ``_ready()``
+If you wish to use a custom command-line argument, this can be done by adding the following code snippet in your main scene (or an autoload)'s ``_ready()``
 method: